-The other popular style of teppanyaki is the DIY-type that you cook for yourself.
-At the restaurant, you’ll be seated at a table with a hot iron plate installed, where you can toss your ingredients and start frying.
+The other popular style of teppanyaki is the DIY type that you cook for yourself.
+At this type of restaurant, you’ll be seated at a table with a hot iron plate installed, where you can toss your ingredients and start frying.
 Cooking on the teppan is a great way to collaborate with your dining companions, plus you have more control over the end product.
-You can vary the toppings, the ratio of ingredients, and (especially for steaks) you can manipulate the level of doneness.
+You can vary the toppings and ratio of ingredients, and (especially for steaks) you can manipulate the level of doneness.

 Armed with their knives, spatulas, and passion for providing great food and entertainment to their delighted guests, the highly-skilled teppanyaki chefs stand before you to give you an experience you will never forget.
 You can find teppanyaki restaurants in Tokyo all over the city, but we’ve compiled a list of some of the most highly-rated and celebrated establishments.

 Here are some fantastic teppanyaki restaurants to visit in Tokyo!

-When it comes to teppanyaki ingredients, wagyu beef is likely one of the first things that pops into people’s minds whenever they think of teppanyaki and time and time again, Misono proved to everyone that’s it is the prime restaurant for wagyu steak.
-Throughout the years, the chefs at Misono have been developing methods to improve their cooking techniques and to enhance the flavor and quality of their menu.
+When it comes to teppanyaki ingredients, wagyu beef is likely one of the first to come to mind, and time and time again, Misono proved to everyone that it is the premier restaurant for wagyu steak.
+Throughout the years, the chefs at Misono have developed methods to improve their cooking techniques and enhance the flavor and quality of their menu.
 If it’s steak, Misono is the place to be.